IP-CAM/ocmod3-option-equals-sign/README.md

 * Go to your OpenCart Admin Panel and open Extensions menu
 * Open Installer
 * Click the Upload button
-* Find, select and upload the _opions-equals-sign.ocmod.zip_
+* Find, select and upload the _options-equals-sign.ocmod.zip_
 * See the "Success: You have modified extensions!" message
 * Go to Extensions > Modifications > [Refresh] button
 * Go to Dashboard > [Developer Settings] button > [Refresh] button